A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: The methodology

 \subsection{Mathematical technique to detect voltage collapse}

-Voltage stability is one of the most concerned problems that is frequently discussed.
+Voltage stability is one of the most concerning problems that is frequently discussed.
 In the heavily stressed electric systems, transmission lines or generator units are operated close to their limits.
-This situation may be resulted from a common contingency of the increasing load demand along with a line outage in practice.
+This situation may result from a common contingency of the increasing load demand, along with a line outage in practice.
 Several contingency events of that kind may be extreme enough to put the system at risk of voltage collapse.
-To this end, voltage collapse is mostly admitted as a major motivation for multiple system's collapse events \cite{IEEEspecialpublication,talor1993modelling,mansour1991voltage,10935083,powersystemvoltagestability}.
+To this end, voltage collapse is mostly admitted as a major motivation for multiple systems' collapse events \cite{IEEEspecialpublication,talor1993modelling,mansour1991voltage,10935083,powersystemvoltagestability}.
 Therefore, tracing equilibrium points of the systems is of primary interest for opting an appropriate method to determine voltage collapse points \cite{van2007voltage,ajjarapu1998bibliography}.

-Mathematically, small or large disturbances may be visualized as nondeterministic changes, and the power systems are considered dynamically as involving to those disturbances.
+Mathematically, small or large disturbances may be visualized as nondeterministic changes, and the power systems are considered dynamically as being involved in those disturbances.
 The power system dynamics are represented by a set of vector-form differential equations \cite{vu1995voltage}:

 where: \begin{itemize} \item[-] $\mathbf{x}$ is the state vector of the system, i.e., angles/magnitudes of voltage; \item[-] $\lambda$ is the parameter that indicates the causes of disturbances, such as taking load demand or the working status of elements, into account. \end{itemize}